lae/ansible-role-netbox/README.md

 or via git using Python 3 (or 2 if you're so inclined) and uWSGI as the application server.

-Tested and supported against CentOS 7/Debian 8/Ubuntu 16.
+Tested and supported against CentOS 7/Debian 8 and 9/Ubuntu 16.

 Note that this role is slightly opinionated and differs from installation instructions from the NetBox documentation.
 The main differences are: